 - Dependents With Physical or Mental Deficiencies: A family member who was dependent on the fatally injured worker because of a physical or mental disability is entitled to weekly benefits based upon the percentage of support provided by the deceased worker, as compared to each family member’s total support.
 Dependents falling within this category are entitled to receive weekly benefits for up to four hundred and fifty (450) weeks.

 Other dependent individuals may also qualify for payment under the Workers’ Compensation Act.
 However, relatives falling within this group are only entitled to receive benefits for those time periods where they are under eighteen (18) or over forty (40) years of age.
 There are also special rules which apply to the surviving spouse, children and other specially defined family members of Police and Firemen who die in the line of duty.

 Camden New Jersey Workers’ Compensation Death Claim Lawyers

 All Camden County death and dependency cases are heard in the Camden Workers’ Compensation Court.
 This is where your petition for benefits will be decided.
-The lawyers at our New Jersey Workers’ Compensation Firm are highly experienced in handling survivor claims in this and other courts throughout the state.
-Whether you need to file a dependency claim in Passaic County, Union County, Essex County, Monmouth County or Middlesex County, Mr. Santasiero or another attorney with the knowledge necessary to succeed on your behalf is available by calling 800-999-0897.
+The lawyers at our New Jersey Workers’ Compensation Firm are highly experienced in handling survivor claims and calculation of benefits in this and other courts throughout the state.
+Whether you need to file a dependency claim in Passaic County, Union County, Essex County, Monmouth County, or Middlesex County, Mr. Santasiero or another attorney with the knowledge necessary to succeed on your behalf is available by calling 866-916-3549.